strimzi/strimzi-canary/README.md

 Other than creating the corresponding `Deployment`, the canary will run with a specific `ServiceAccount` and a `Service` will be created in order to make the Prometheus metrics accessible via HTTP on port `8080`.

-### Encryption and TLS authentication
+### Encryption and TLS

-If the Apache Kafka cluster has the TLS protocol enabled on the listener where the canary should connect to, enable the TLS configuration in the canary `Deployment` using the corresponding environment variables.
+If the Apache Kafka cluster has the TLS protocol enabled on the listener where the canary should connect to in order to encrypt the traffic, enable the TLS configuration in the canary `Deployment` using the corresponding environment variables.

 The `TLS_ENABLED` has to be set as `true` and the `TLS_CA_CERT` has to contain the cluster CA certificate, in PEM format, used to sign the broker certificates; if left empty, the canary will use the system certificates.
 Leaving the Strimzi Cluster Operator genberating the cluster CA certificate, it can be extracted from the corresponding `<cluster_name>-cluster-ca-cert` `Secret`.

+### Authentication and authorization

-In case of mutual authentication with the need for the canary to be authenticate to the Apache Kafka cluster, the `TLS_CLIENT_CERT` and `TLS_CLIENT_KEY` environment variables have to be set with the client certificate and corresponding private key, in PEM format.
+If the Apache Kafka cluster has authentication enabled by using TLS mutual (client) authentication, the canary has to be configured with the proper certificate and private key, in PEM format, by using the corresponding environment variables `TLS_CLIENT_CERT` and `TLS_CLIENT_KEY`.
 If using the Strimzi User Operator, those data are provided by the corresponding `Secret` for the `KafkaUser` configured with TLS authentication.

-### SASL authentication

-If the Apache Kafka cluster has authentication enabled with one of the supported SASL mechanisms as `PLAIN`, `SCRAM-SHA-256` and `SCRAM-SHA-512`, the canary has to be configured to be authenticated as well.
+If the Apache Kafka cluster has authentication enabled with one of the supported SASL mechanisms as `PLAIN`, `SCRAM-SHA-256` and `SCRAM-SHA-512`, the canary has to be configured to use it.
 The SASL mechanism has to be defined using the `SASL_MECHANISM` environment variable while username and password by using `SASL_USER` and `SASL_PASSWORD`.
 If using the Strimzi User Operator, those data are provided by the corresponding `Secret` for the `KafkaUser` configured to use one of the SASL authentication mechanisms.